BEEN CAUGHT WITH DRUGS AT A MUSIC FESTIVAL?

 This is listed as an offence under Section 25 of the Drug Misuse and Trafficking Act 1985 (NSW), “a person who supplies, or who knowingly takes part in the supply of, a prohibited drug is guilty of an offence”.
 This provision outlines the foundational reference in determining the criteria and thresholds that can lead to a charge of drug supply.

-Therefore, it is a must for festival-goers to be aware of the certain criteria’s which can easily turn a simple drug possession for personal use to a supply charge.
+Therefore, it is essential for festival-goers to be aware of the specific criteria that can easily turn a simple possession of a drug for personal use into a supply charge.
+The maximum penalty for drug supply offences under this legislation can be up to life imprisonment or a substantial fine, depending on the quantity and type of drug involved.

 WHAT PENALTIES WILL I FACE?